-(1) As of April 30, 2024.

-(2) Payout ratio is non-IFRS ratio.
-Net debt to LTM Adjusted EBITDA is a Capital management measure that includes Net debt, which is a non-IFRS financial measure, and is shown as of the end of Q1 2024.
+(1) Adjusted EBITDA is a Total of segments measure; Distributable cash after maintenance capital expenditures is a non-IFRS financial measure and DCPU (Distributable cash after maintenance capital expenditures per unit) and Payout ratio are non-IFRS ratios.
+Net debt to LTM Adjusted EBITDA is a Capital management measure that includes Net debt, which is a non-IFRS financial measure.
 See Appendix for more information.